phel-lang/phel-lang.org/content/documentation/in-the-wild.md

 ## Libraries

 * [phel-cli-gui](https://github.com/Chemaclass/phel-cli-gui) Some Phel functions to render in the terminal.
 It uses the Cursor from the Symfony Command module.
-* [phel-str](https://github.com/smeghead/phel-str)  This is a library that provides a group of utility functions related to string manipulation (split, reverse, etc.).
-Migrated from Clojure.
+* [phel-pdo](https://github.com/phel-lang/phel-pdo)  This library is a thin wrapper around PDO.
-* [phel-pdo](https://github.com/smeghead/phel-pdo)  This library is a thin wrapper around PDO.
+* [phel-schema](https://github.com/phel-lang/phel-schema)  This library is a schema validation library in phel.
+The library inspired by zod.

 ## Projects